Canada women's national soccer team: 2000–2008: Pellerud and the Sinclair ascendancy

 Pellerud sought to improve training conditions and professional standards for the historically underfunded women's team, persuading Greg Kerfoot, the owner of the Vancouver Whitecaps in the men's USL First Division, to help finance a residency program that would allow players to earn a salary and focus on playing soccer full-time in the years leading up to the next World Cup and Olympics.
-However, this led to conflict between the coach and some players, with Hooper, Christine Latham and Sharolta Nonen alleging that they had been inappropriately pressured to player for the Whitecaps' women's team as part of the residency program.
+However, this led to conflict between the coach and some players, with Hooper, Christine Latham and Sharolta Nonen alleging that they had been inappropriately pressured to play for the Whitecaps' women's team as part of the residency program.
 As a result, they were all suspended in advance of the 2006 CONCACAF Women's Gold Cup.
 Sinclair and the rest of the team expressed support for Pellerud, and an arbitrator subsequently found he had acted appropriately.
 The dispute marked the end of Hooper's twenty-year career with the national team, and Sinclair replaced her as captain.

 Canada's results at the Gold Cup qualified them for the 2007 FIFA Women's World Cup in China.
 In Group C, the team lost 2–1 to Norway in its opening match.
 A 4–0 victory against Ghana followed, with Sinclair managing a brace.
 Sinclair scored another goal in the 85th minute of the final group stage match against Australia, which would have been sufficient to advance to the knockout stage had it held, but Australia equalized in stoppage time and Canada exited the tournament.
 Later in the year, the team won a bronze medal at the 2007 Pan American Games, in what was widely considered an unimpressive performance marked by player complaints about overtraining.

 The CSA declined the opportunity to host the 2008 CONCACAF Women's Olympic Qualifying Tournament, saying they could not afford the estimated $400,000 expenditure, a decision Pellerud publicly criticized.
 Canada defeated Mexico in a semi-final rematch from four years' prior, earning its first Olympic berth, in what Sinclair called "sweet revenge."
 The 1–1 event final eventually saw the United States prevail on penalties.
 At the women's tournament at the 2008 Summer Olympics in Beijing, Canada defeated Argentina 2–1, with Chapman scoring Canada's first Olympic goal and Lang providing the winner.
 The team advanced out of the group stage before being defeated by the United States, the eventual gold medallists, in their quarter-final match, with Sinclair scoring Canada's lone goal in the 2–1 loss.